ANNA Logo

 ⚡ The cheapest – HSBC wins on fees

-If cost is your top concern, HSBC Kinetic comes out ahead.
-The account is free for the first 12 months, and even after that, its £6.50 monthly fee remains lower than Santander’s £7.50.
-Most standard banking services – UK transfers, standing orders, and mobile cheque deposits – are included at no extra cost.
+If cost is your top concern, HSBC Kinetic clearly wins.
+The account has no monthly account fee at all, while Santander’s 1|2|3 Business Account charges £7.50 once the introductory period ends.
+Most standard UK banking services – transfers, standing orders, and mobile cheque deposits – are included at no extra cost.
+International transfers and cash handling carry standard fees listed in HSBC’s Business Price List.

 Verdict: HSBC offers the lowest ongoing cost and a smoother app experience.